-&lt;sup>3 A U.S.-based employee is an employee whose home country is designated in Merck's employee database as one of the 50 U.S. states or District of Columbia (and includes employees on temporary international assignment outside one of the 50 U.S. states or District of Columbia) and excludes employees whose home country is designated in Merck's employee database as a U.S. territory (e.g., Puerto Rico, Guam and U.S. Virgin Islands) or a country outside one of the 50 U.S. states or District of Columbia even if the employee is on temporary international assignment in one of the 50 U.S. states, District of Columbia or in a U.S. territory.
+3 A U.S.-based employee is an employee whose home country is designated in Merck's employee database as one of the 50 U.S. states or District of Columbia (and includes employees on temporary international assignment outside one of the 50 U.S. states or District of Columbia) and excludes employees whose home country is designated in Merck's employee database as a U.S. territory (e.g., Puerto Rico, Guam and U.S. Virgin Islands) or a country outside one of the 50 U.S. states or District of Columbia even if the employee is on temporary international assignment in one of the 50 U.S. states, District of Columbia or in a U.S. territory.

-&lt;sup>4The Merck Retiree Medical Plan provides group retiree medical benefits to (a) certain former non-U.S.-based1 employees of the wholly owned subsidiaries of Merck & Co., Inc. (excluding Comsort, Inc., HMR Weight Management Services Corp., ILÚM Health Solutions, LLC (formerly known as Healthcare Services & Solutions, LLC), Merck Global Health Innovation Fund, LLC, MRL Cambridge ESC, LLC, MRL San Francisco, LLC and each of their subsidiaries) whose home country was a U.S. territory, who were on assignment outside their home country on their retirement date and who, on that date, satisfy the Plan's requirements for retiree medical benefits, and who reside in the U.S. or a U.S. territory and who are considered "International Retirees" and their eligible dependents, each of whom are either under age 65 or not Medicare-eligible, (b) surviving eligible dependents of certain U.S.-based employees who die (or died) while an employee of the Company and on their date of death are (or were) eligible for retiree medical coverage and are either under age 65 or not Medicare-eligible, (c) surviving eligible dependents of certain U.S.-based employees who die on or after Jan.
+4 The Merck Retiree Medical Plan provides group retiree medical benefits to (a) certain former non-U.S.-based1 employees of the wholly owned subsidiaries of Merck & Co., Inc. (excluding Antelliq Corporation, Comsort, Inc., HMR Weight Management Services Corp., ILUM Health Solutions, LLC, Merck Global Health Innovation Fund, LLC, MRL Cambridge ESC, LLC, MRL San Francisco, LLC and each of their subsidiaries) whose home country was a U.S. territory, who were on assignment outside their home country on their retirement date and who, on that date, satisfy the Plan's requirements for retiree medical benefits, and who reside in the U.S. or a U.S. territory and who are considered "International Retirees" and their eligible dependents, each of whom are either under age 65 or not Medicare-eligible, (b) surviving eligible dependents of certain U.S.-based employees who die (or died) while an employee of the Company and on their date of death are (or were) eligible for retiree medical coverage and are either under age 65 or not Medicare-eligible, (c) surviving eligible dependents of certain U.S.-based employees who die on or after Jan.
 1, 2017, with 25 years of service who are either under age 65 or not Medicare-eligible, and (d) any other individuals determined to be eligible by Merck in its sole discretion.

-The group retiree medical benefits that are available to Retirees and their Eligible Dependents described above are NOT explained in this SPD but are described in the Merck Group Retiree Medical Plan SPD or the Cigna International Medical and Dental SPD, as applicable.
+Merck Group Retiree Medical Plan SPD or the Cigna International Medical and Dental SPD, as applicable.

-To receive a copy of the SPDs that describe the group retiree medical benefits provided to these other retiree groups, contact the Merck Benefits Service Center at Fidelity online at netbenefits.com/merck or by phone at 800-66-MERCK (800-666-3725).
+To receive a copy of the SPDs that describe the group retiree medical benefits provided to these other retiree groups, contact the Merck Benefits Service Center at Fidelity online at https://netbenefits.com/merck or by phone at 800-66-MERCK (800-666-3725).